nickroxcks/CMPUT379_AS1/README.md

 As mentioned previously, the program first checks if the command is a backround command.
-If the command is a backround command (command has '&' as the last entered character), the program proceeds to the running the command in the backround.
+If the command is a backround command (command has '&' as the last entered character), the program proceeds to running the command in the backround.
 All commands that need to be executed first go through a query_handling() function.
 This functions purpose is to break up the user entered command into individual commands (those that are seperated by ';') and run each of them sequentially.
 A loop will go through each of these individual commands and decides